...

-Asparagus is the terminal area of the stems of the asparagus plant (young buds), which grow into the sunlight.
+Asparagus is the terminal area of the stems of the asparagus plant (young buds), which grow in the sunlight.
 They remain white since they do not contain chlorophyll.
-While asparagus is an exquisite food; however, when taken for medicinal purposes, green asparagus is better because they present a higher concentration of active components.
+While asparagus is an exquisite food, green asparagus is better for medicinal purposes because it presents a higher concentration of active components.

 Asparagus Plant Scientific Facts

-5. Description – Herbaceous plant of the Liliaceae family, growing up to one and a half meters high.
+- Description – The herbaceous plant of the Liliaceae family grows up to one and a half meters high.
 From its stem, soft needles grow, which are modified branches.
-It has very small leaves and flowers, whose color is white or greyish.
+It has tiny leaves and flowers, the color of which is white or gray.
 The fruits are red berries.

 Healing Properties